Big Agnes Duster 15° Review

 The Duster is also a little bulky for backpacking trips.
 The bag comes with a nylon stuff stack for packing, but a compression sack might help get the size down for backpacking trips.

-Overall this is a great bag that will grow with your child, no need to buy a new bag every few years!
+Overall the Big Agnes Duster is a great bag that will grow with your child, no need to buy a new bag every few years!
 The hook and loop system on the bag help dial in the right size for your child so there is just the right amount of space, making sure that little stays nice and cozy all night long.
 The integrated pad sleeve makes sure they won’t roll off their pad.

 © 2020, Tales of a Mountain Mama.
 All rights reserved.
 Republication, in part or entirety, requires a link back to this original post and permission from the author.